chhartmann/RoboProg/README.md

 In gitpod compile firmware with "idf.py build".

-# How to debug with qemu:
+# How to debug with qemu
 * Build full image for qemu: ctrl*P task build and run qemu image
 * Now you can watch the log messages and start debugging